 If you still want to grow your own paperwhites, use pebbles instead of soil.
 They need water but not a lot of bright sunlight.
 After all, paperwhites are winter growers, don’t forget.

-In the Araceae family, the philodendron is a favorite plant among gardeners.
-The large, bright green leaves in a distinct heart shape add a tropical, summery atmosphere to any home, apartment, or even an office.
+In the Araceae family, the philodendron is a favorite indoor plant among many indoor gardeners, including myself.
+The large, bright green leaves in a distinct heart shape add a tropical, summer atmosphere to any home, apartment, or even an office.
 You can grow this plant at work with ease, as tap water doesn’t bother the philodendron one bit.

 Marimo Moss Balls